catspeed-cc/tokenserver-debian/README.md

 ```
 git clone https://github.com/catspeed-cc/tokenserver-debian
 ```
-This is due to the volumes linking to the token-data/ directory.
+This is due to the volumes linking to the token-data/ and submodules/ directory.
 Nothing I can do about it.

 ## Documentation